jbkajtar/mhw_pacific/README.md

 Further details about computing the marine heatwave metrics, and obtaining the source data, are given in Kajtar et al. (2021).

+The data is publicly and freely available to download at https://doi.org/10.5281/zenodo.5069012.

 # Contents

 |Directory         |Description|